 In addition to the above non-GAAP measures, we use total debt to adjusted earnings before interest, tax, depreciation and amortization (adjusted EBITDA) as a measure of leverage.
 We define adjusted EBITDA as net income plus expenses of interest, income taxes, depreciation and amortization, special charges and loss on voluntary pension settlement.
 Adjusted EBITDA and the ratio of total debt to adjusted EBITDA are both non-GAAP financial measures.
 This ratio measures our ability to repay outstanding debt obligations.
-Our target for total debt to adjusted EBITDA can be temporarily impacted by our acquisition activity.
+Our target for total debt to adjusted EBITDA is 1.5 to 1.8.
+Our total debt to adjusted EBITDA can be temporarily impacted by our acquisition activity.
 We believe that total debt to adjusted EBITDA is a meaningful metric to investors in evaluating our financial leverage and may be different than the method used by other companies to calculate total debt to adjusted EBITDA.